JakeMathews/project-laser-flutter/README.md

 ### Android Studio
 TODO: Create documentation
 ### Creating Code Coverage
-Code coverage for Project Lazer is performed through Codecov.
+Code coverage for Project Laser is performed through Codecov.

 Until coverage is supported in Android Studio we have to manually create our coverage files and upload them.
 #### Generating Coverage File